 Dish up

 Make a small mountain of rice in a bowl.
-I recommend using a deep dish with raised edges so that the sauce stays in the bowl.
+I recommend using a deep dish with raised edges so the sauce stays in the bowl.

 Carefully slide the omelette from the pan over the rice.